Tree Planting Strategy

 Staff want to hear from you!
 Public engagement and outreach on the Tree Planting Strategy are key to fostering a tree-aware culture in Ottawa.

 This year, the City will roll out a series of surveys on tree planting in Ottawa.
-The first survey seeks input on current tree planting programs and ideas for future programs.
-The first survey includes some more detailed questions on the Commemorative Tree Program.
-The survey is now live and will run until April 15th.
-Please fill out the survey below.
-We look forward to your feedback!
+The first survey was completed this spring.
+It sought input on current tree planting programs and ideas for future programs.
+It also included detailed questions about the Commemorative Tree Program.
+Over 1200 people responded to the survey.
+A big thank you to the residents of Ottawa for their input!
+The results of the survey are compiled within an As We Heard It report which can be found here.

 Next Steps